 International applicants will be required to show a proficiency in English.
 An IELTS score of 6.0 (with no element below 5.5) is proof of this.
 If you need to improve your written and spoken English, you might be interested in our English Language courses.

-We positively welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to successfully pursue a programme of study in higher education.
+We positively welcome applications from students who have relevant industry experience even if they do not meet the stated entry criteria.
 Students who do not have formal entry qualifications are required to sit a written assessment which is designed for this purpose.
-Support in preparing for the written assessment is available from the University.
-Please contact David Newton for further information.
+Please contact Andrew Young for further information.

 As part of my Software Engineering course, I had the opportunity to work a year in industry in between my second and final year.
 This placement year turned out to be one of the best experiences of my Bachelor degree.